krei-se/droidfor.ge/README.md

 Turns your android phones into rooted, but secure and usuable domain clients.
 No Clouds and no management apps!

 As a sideeffect i noticed after finishing this that not only you can lose or break a device now safely (good for the mind) - you can just keep one in every room, they are basically all the same now (good for the body).

+App Backup is still hit and miss, dont expect all that much, but if you use foss-friendly apps you wont run into issues much.

 # 👨‍🏭 $\color{red}{\textbf{Domain}}$ : for all devices